Skyturtl/Web-Scraper/README.md

 # Web-Scraper
-For HKUST class COMP4321 GP15 <br> By: William Chen, Po Wa Ho, Fung Ming Sze
+For HKUST class COMP4321 GP15 <br> <strong>By: William Chen, Po Wa Ho</strong>, Fung Ming Sze
+## Overview:
+This project implements a web crawler and search engine for indexing and querying web pages.
+The system includes a crawler, an inverted index, a TF-IDF-based ranking mechanism, and a Flask-based web interface for user interaction.

 ## Prerequisites:
 - Python 3.x